gardener/gardener/docs/usage/control_plane_migration.md

 # Control Plane Migration

-## Preconditions
+## Prerequisites

 To be able to use this feature, the `SeedChange` feature gate has to be enabled on your `gardener-apiserver`.

-Also, the involved Seeds need to have enabled BackupBuckets.
+Also, the involved Seeds need to have enabled `BackupBucket`s.

 ## ShootState